slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 meterpreter >
 ```

-Of course now they can perform all sorts of malicious activity like running the infamous _Mimikatz_ to get NTLM hashes yada yada yada.
+Of course now they can perform all sorts of malicious activity like for example running the infamous _Mimikatz_ to get NTLM hashes etc.

+This stage is known as the ***Post-Exploitation*** phase.

+## A working demo of the scenario